RolandSall/artist-block/README.md

 **Demo can be provided upon Request**

-_NOTE: Some of the logic might be hidden to current viewers. for full access contact any of the project admins_
+_NOTE: Some of the logic (UI,AI,BE services) might be hidden to current viewers. for full access contact any of the project admins_

 # Acknowledgments